Tangles, frizz, dryness… Desperation!

 Does the hair feel smooth, somewhat bumpy, or really bumpy?
 Smooth is low porosity, somewhat bumpy is medium porosity, and really bumpy/coarse is high porosity.

 It's helpful to compare multiple people's hair at the same time!
 We did mine, Naomi's, and then Haniya's in a short span of time.
-We found that my hair is low porosity, Haniya's is medium porosity, and Naomi has areas of medium and high porosity.
+We found that my hair is low porosity, Haniya's is medium to low porosity, and Naomi has areas of medium and high porosity.

 Share in the comments what your porosity is and why you think so!
 Also, keep in mind that you can have different areas of your hair with different porosity levels!